ammonshepherd/git-for-beginners/GitTutorial/daily-workflow.md

 ```
-# My Awesome Website
+# My Awesome Project
-This is the repository for my really cool website.
+This is the repository for my really cool project.

 You can see the real thing here:
 https://username.github.io/repository-name
 ```

+Replace <span class="terms">username.github.io</span> with the domain name from your repository and <span class="terms">repository-name</span> with the name you gave your repository.

 Save the file.

-Now once you save the file, you should notice some things with Git icon on the left side menu.
+Now once you save the file, you should notice some things with the Git icon on the left side menu.
 The Git icon now has a number, signifying that it now recognizes that one file has been changed.

 ![Git icon has changed](../assets/images/github-vscode/git-icon-change.png)